superphy/insilico-subtyping/README.md

 EXAMPLES
 ========

 The following instructions provide a quick demonstration of Phylotypers functions.
-After [installing](#installation) phylotyper and its dependencies, switch into the Phylotyper source directory (if following the Installation Instructions in this document, this location would be `phylotypervm/src/phylotyper/`).
+After [installing](#installation) phylotyper and its dependencies, switch into the Phylotyper source directory (if following the Installation Instructions for pip in this document, this location would be `phylotypervm/src/phylotyper/`).

-1. Inform phylotyper of the locations for the dependencies by setting up a [INI config file](https://raw.githubusercontent.com/superphy/insilico-subtyping/master/phylotyper_example.ini)
+1. Inform phylotyper of the locations for non-default dependencies by setting up a [INI config file](https://raw.githubusercontent.com/superphy/insilico-subtyping/master/phylotyper_example.ini)

 Details [here](#setting-up-phylotyper-config-file).